RussellChamp/PragmaticDiceBag/README.md

 # PragmaticDiceBag
-A pragmatic programmer's guide to making simple, beautiful dice or coin bags
+## A pragmatic programmer's guide to making simple, beautiful bags

 Hi!
 My name is Russell and I'm a programmer!
 I'm not very artisticaly inclided but occasionally I've been taken by a fey mood and compelled to try something new.